berkeley-scf/tutorial-dask-future/python-dask.md

 Dask arrays are numpy-like arrays where each array is split up by both rows and columns into smaller numpy arrays.

-One can do a lot of the kinds of computations that you would do on a numpy array on a Dask array, but many operations are not possible.
-See [here](http://docs.dask.org/en/latest/array-api.html).
+One can do a lot of the kinds of computations that you would do on a numpy array on a Dask array, but many operations are not possible, as discussed in the [Dask array API](http://docs.dask.org/en/latest/array-api.html).

 By default arrays are handled via the threads scheduler.

-#### Non-distributed arrays
+#### 4.3.1 Non-distributed arrays

 Let's first see operations on a single node, using a single 13 GB 2-d array.
 Note that Dask uses lazy evaluation, so creation of the array doesn't happen until an operation requiring output is done.